LCX (LCX) Price Prediction & Price Forecasts 2025, 2026, 2030, 2040, 2050 | MEXC Exchange

 LCX Historical Price

-According to the latest data gathered on LCX live price page, the current price of LCX is 0.151049USD.
-The circulating supply of LCX(LCX) is 940.99M LCX , giving it a market capitalization of $142.14M.
+According to the latest data gathered on LCX live price page, the current price of LCX is 0.143878USD.
+The circulating supply of LCX(LCX) is 940.99M LCX , giving it a market capitalization of $135.56M.

 The LCX Price Prediction Module is a user-friendly tool designed to help you estimate potential future prices of LCX based on your own growth assumptions.
 Whether you're a seasoned trader or a curious investor, this module offers a simple and interactive way to forecast the token's future value.